 I'm Eric Amodio — an entrepreneur, innovator, leader, architect, and full-stack developer.
 My passion lies with dreaming up new ideas and bringing them to life through code.
 I thrive on challenges and solving complex problems, while also ensuring that the challenges accepted and solutions devised are always made with an eye on the bigger picture — the user experience.
 I pride myself with the ability of being able to see the forest for the trees, as well as being able to dive deeply into the details.
 I take great care in the experience, architecture, and code of the products that I build.

+I am also an open-source enthusiast and maintainer.
 I ❤ open-source — both building and contributing.
 I love the collaboration and the sharing of knowledge driven by the open-source movement.
 It is a wonderful and exciting time to be a developer.

 GitLens supercharges the Git capabilities built into Visual Studio Code.
 It helps you to visualize code authorship at a glance via Git blame annotations and code lens, seamlessly navigate and explore Git repositories, gain valuable insights via powerful comparison commands, and so much more.

 GitLens simply helps you better understand code.
 Quickly glimpse into whom, why, and when a line or code block was changed.
 Jump back through history to gain further insights as to how and why the code evolved.
 Effortlessly explore the history and evolution of a codebase.

 While GitLens is generously offered to everyone free of charge, if you find it useful, please consider supporting it.
 Also please consider starring it, writing a review, following me on Twitter and GitHub, or hiring me.

 Read the reviews to see what people are saying about GitLens.
 I am truly humbled by the love and support of the Visual Studio Code community.

 Pure is a beautifully designed, clean and simple clock for Fitbit Versa devices.